 Mordin Solus is the very model of a scientist Salarian.
-Prior to the events of Mass Effect 2, Mordin was in the salarian Special Tasks Group, and led the team responsible for creating a modified version of the Krogan genophage.
-Mordin shows little remorse for his actions, believing them to be acceptable when one logically weighs the consequences.
-However, though he maintains that it was the most logical course of action, Mordin is conflicted about the negative effects the genophage has had on the Krogan.
+Prior to the events of Mass Effect 2, Mordin was in the Salarian Special Tasks Group, and led the team responsible for creating a modified version of the Krogan genophage.
+Mordin initially shows little remorse for this action, believing it to be acceptable when logically weighing the consequences.
+However, though he maintains that it was the most logical course of action, Mordin is ultimately conflicted about the negative effects the genophage has on the Krogan.
 Though he seems Machiavellian at times, Mordin is firmly against painful experiments on live test subjects.
 Due to his aforementioned fast speech and the way he talks in sentence fragments, he has been compared by Kelly Chambers to a "hamster on coffee".
-Mordin, despite his scientific leanings, is very appreciative of art, and used to sing Gilbert and Sullivan - much to Shepard's surprise.
+Mordin, despite his scientific leanings, is very appreciative of art, and used to sing adaptations of Gilbert and Sullivan operettas - much to Shepard's surprise.

-Mordin, though he is not a romantic option for Shepard, is quick to offer helpful advice about sexual activity if Shepard is involved with anyone on the ship.
-For example, when romancing Garrus Vakarian, Mordin cautions Shepard, saying that she should see him later, as she may need an analgesic for the "chafing."
+Mordin, though not a romantic option for Shepard, is quick to offer helpful advice about sexual activity if Shepard is involved with anyone on the ship.
+For example, when Shepherd romances Garrus Vakarian, Mordin cautions Shepard, saying that she should see him later, as she may need an analgesic for the "chafing."
 He also forwards an informational booklet with diagrams to Shepard's quarters, regardless of who the Commander is romancing.

-Mordin has a nephew who, during the events of Mass Effect 2, recently had a tenure to university at the age of 16; following in the footsteps of the scientist salarian himself.
+Mordin has a nephew who, during the events of Mass Effect 2, was tenured at a university at the age of 16, following in the footsteps of the scientist Salarian himself.

-Mordin is a popular character amongst Mass Effect fans for many reasons, such as his motormouth tendencies and tremendous singing voice.
+Mordin is a popular character amongst Mass Effect fans for many reasons, such as his motormouth tendencies, humorous dialogue, and layered characterization.
 He was named the "Best New Character in 2010" by Giant Bomb.

 - Cryo Blast